Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 echo Running:
 grun Toylet init -gui $1
 ```
 Replace `$1` with `%~1` to get this to work on Windows.
 For this command, you may need to replace `antlr4` and `grun` with the complete counterparts on the previous page, as I had to do.
-Anyways, the first command converts your grammar to java files, the second one compiles it, the third one tells you the test program is running, and the last one runs through the Toylet grammar starting at the `init` rule with the GUI enabled.
+Anyways, the first command converts your grammar to java files, the second one compiles it, the third one tells you the test program is running, and the last one runs through the Toylet grammar starting at the `init` Rule with the GUI enabled.
 If you run the script with a file path as an argument, it will try to apply your grammar to that file, else it will let you type in whatever you want in the terminal to have it end with `Ctrl+D`.

 ## Test File
 `Test.toy` will be blank for now, but will have more and more code as we develop our language more.